colinmarc/zodiac/README.md

 	>>> import mysocket as socket
 	>>> conn = mysocket.create_connection(('python.org', 9599))
-	>>> #hm, no passthrough
+	>>> #hrm, no passthrough?

-So what these libraries do is copy the `create_connection` code wholesale from the system module, and don't change a thing.
-But by redefining it, it uses our socket:
+The solution (if you're not using zodiac) is to copy `create_connection` code wholesale from the system module.
+By redefining it, it uses our socket:

 	import socket as _real